klavarog/qmk_bonus/litsrc/layermode.h.md

 1. Trigger a modifier when pressed and return to previous modifier state when depressed,
 2. Turn a layer on when pressed and return to previous layer state when depressed.
+3. Tap a keycode when the key is briefly pressed.

 ```c
 #ifndef KLAVAROG_LAYERMODE